ShravanaHS/Arduino-MEGA-ATmega640-Bare-Metal-Programming/ETALVIS_LED_Set_3_Problem_3/README.md

 }

 void loop() {
+    // 1.
+Forward Trace (0 to 7)
     for (uint8_t i = 0; i < 8; i++) {
         PORTA = (1 << i);
         delay1sec();
     }

+    // 2.
+Backward Trace (7 to 0)
+    // Note: This will light 7 twice in a row (end of Forward, start of Backward).
-    for (int8_t i = 7; i >= 0; i--) {
+    // To make it smooth, we usually start this loop at 6.
+But let's follow the code given. for (int8_t i = 7; i >= 0; i--) {
         PORTA = (1 << i);
         delay1sec();